 Lavender looks good, smells good and overall it’s a great herb to work with.
 No wonder it’s a popular cosmetics ingredient and as you already know, I too go with the lavender flow.
 This time let’s take a look at my lavender soap recipe.

 If you’ve never made soap before, read my post Making soap at home – basics.
+There I show you how to make your own handmade soap.

 Ingredients to make 1,5 kg of soap: